d2l-ai/d2l-en/chapter_introduction/index.md

-Given such a model, then for any given user, we could retrieve the set of objects with the largest scores $y_{ij}$, which are could then be recommended to the customer.
+Given such a model, then for any given user, we could retrieve the set of objects with the largest scores $y_{ij}$, which could then be recommended to the customer.
 Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores. :numref:`fig_deeplearning_amazon` is an example